 Saber + impact bag = gold. @zorizgolf @tommiecopper @dream.grind.live @sabergolftrainer @ultabeauty #swinglikeagirl #preparation #trainlikeagirl #trainingaids #golftips #golf #golfgirls #gripitandflipit #poolside #athlete #vegas #vegasgolf #vegasgirl #nevada #homemeansnevada #leggings #dreamgrindlive #impactbag #wlda #worldlongdrive #swing #power #speed #functionaltraining #lhdc

 Tommie Copper has these capris in the same style in full-length pants as well as in shorts.
 They also have a core compression option alongside their performance compression bottoms.
 The difference of the performance compression compared to the core compression styles is a thicker waistband with added compression for lumbar support of the lower back, which is another reason I love these leggings.
-Golf tends to put excessive pressure on a players’ back, combined with the amount of heavy lifting I personally do at the gym, and the extra support from these bottoms helps me to recover quicker and have less lower back pain after an excessively active day on the course or in the weight room.
+Golf tends to put excessive pressure on a players’ back, combined with the amount of heavy lifting I do at the gym, and the extra support from these bottoms helps me to recover quicker and have less lower back pain after an excessively active day on the course.
+Or, in the weight room.

 Tommie Copper Panties

 Another article by Tommie Copper apparel I tried out is their bikini style underwear.

 Ladies, the moisture-wicking, and odor-reducing agencies work.
 This Las Vegas summer has been miserable on the golf course, but having these panties to help reduce the ever-present swamp ass has been a lifesaver around the fourteenth hole of these sticky, swelteringly sweaty rounds.